Spring FYS Offerings

-For current students, registration on APR2 opens Monday, November 4 at 7:00 am and closes at 11:59 pm.
+For current students, registration on APR2 opens Monday, November 8 at 7:00 am and closes at 11:59 pm.
 First years should register for their FYS course in this window.
-The second registration window opens on Tuesday, November 5 at 7:00 am and closes at 11:59 pm; students should register for their second choice course at this time.
-The third and final course window opens on Thursday, November 7 at 7:00 am and closes on Thursday, December 12 at 11:59 pm; students should register for their last two courses (up to 5.00 units for FY students and up to 4.75 units for other class years) in this final window.
+The second registration window opens on Tuesday, November 9 at 7:00 am and closes at 11:59 pm; students should register for their second choice course at this time.
+The third and final course window opens on Thursday, November 11 at 7:00 am and closes on Friday, December 17 at 11:59 pm; students should register for their last two courses (up to 5.00 units for FY students and up to 4.75 units for other class years) in this final window.
 Check APR for class times.

-Changes to your FYS: Registration will re-open for one day only on Tuesday, January 14, the day before spring semester classes begin, from 12 noon until 11:59 pm; this is the time to make changes to your schedule, but only if there are seats available.
+Changes to your FYS: You can make changes to your courses on APR 2.0 until Friday, December 17 at 11:59 pm.
 After that date, all changes to FYS registrations and other courses must be completed using the add/drop form, which you will find on the Registrar's website.
-No changes to FYS courses will be accepted after Thursday, January 23, 2020 at 4:00 pm, which is also the last day for Add/Drop for all classes.
+No changes to FYS courses will be accepted after Thursday, January 27, 2022 at 4:30 pm, which is also the last day for Add/Drop for all classes.
 You can find more details about the add/drop process on the Registrar's website.

 Registering for FYS Courses That Count as a Department Course: When reviewing the FYS course descriptions, please be aware of any courses that also count as departmental courses.
 If your FYS is equivalent to/counts as a SLU course, you cannot register for that FYS if you already have the equivalent course on your student record, either as residential or transfer credit.
 For example, students in FRPG 2068 will receive credit for PCA 111; if you have already taken PCA 111 you will not be allowed to register for this FYS, and the Register's office will remove you from this FYS on Wednesday during the break in Registration, so you will be required to register for another open FYS.
 Other examples are listed below.
 Please review the descriptions for details.